creatologist/stardust-js/README.md

 ```

 ### Utils.namespace() - Use Namespace (like in C++)
-Disclaimer: This is not for the faint of heart!
-If you're already used to C++ and/or working on a personal project - this might be fun for you too!
-Just wanted to see if I can get this working in JS and definitely going to explore this more.
+DISCLAIMER: If you're already used to C++ and/or working on a personal project - this might be fun for you too!
+Code readability may suffer for projects maintained by multiple developers.

 ```javascript
 var APP = (function() {